Skip to main content

 Examining Sentiment Over Time

-"Sentiment Over Time" breaks down media coverage volume using sentiment analysis, showing changes in sentiment volumes over time.
+"Sentiment Over Time" breaks down coverage by sentiment, showing changes in sentiment about a given topic, over time.

 Sentiment analysis involves identifying and categorising language expressed in posts as positive, negative, or neutral.
-The height of each area on the visual represents the proportion of posts identified as conveying that particular sentiment score, with the total area representing the total number of posts analysed.
+The height of each area on the visual represents the proportion of posts identified as conveying that particular sentiment, with the total area representing the total number of posts analysed.

-πŸ“Š Metric Insight: Use this visual to compare sentiment volumes on specific days, identifying days with increased negative sentiment.
-Selecting the peaks on this visual to view the posts contributing to this spike in negative sentiment.
+πŸ“Š Metric Insight: Use this visual to compare sentiment on specific days, identifying days with increased negative sentiment or increased positive sentiment.

 Emotions Over Time

-This visual breaks down posts based on emotion analysis, visualising the conversation's evolution in relation to the five key emotions: anger, disgust, fear, joy, and sadness.
+This visualisation breaks down posts based on emotion analysis, visualising the conversation's evolution in relation to the five key emotions: anger, disgust, fear, joy, and sadness.

 The height of each area on the visual represents the proportion of posts identified as conveying that particular emotion, with the total area representing the total number of posts analysed.
-This allows you to easily see how the conversation's emotional tone changes over time.
+This allows you to easily see how the tone of a conversation changes over time.

-πŸ’‘ Top Tip: For increased insight, view the emotional analysis using different metrics, such as Volume for understanding the number of media items scored with each emotion, and Media Reach, Impressions, Visibility, and AVE to identify the most prevalent emotion based on that metric.
+πŸ’‘ Top Tip: For increased insight, view the emotion analysis using different metrics, such as Volume for understanding the number of media items scored with each emotion, and Media Reach, Social Impressions, Visibility, and AVE to identify the most prevalent emotion based on that metric.

 πŸ“ˆ Example: In the above example, Joy is the emotion that appeared most often in the media coverage over the selected time period, followed by sadness.